Principles of Non-Destructive Inspection

 X-rays penetrate matter

 X-rays are electromagnetic waves with very short wavelengths.
 Therefore, they can pass between the atoms that make up the substance.
 However, not all X-rays penetrate an object without being changed.
 Some X-rays are attenuated as they pass through.
-A variety of interactions (photoelectric effect, characteristic X-ray radiation, inelastic scattering, etc.) occur when X-rays hit the electrons circling around a nucleus.
-X-rays for which such phenomena do not occur and pass straight through are transmission X-rays.
+A variety of interactions (photoelectric effect, characteristic X-ray emission, inelastic scattering, etc.) occur when X-rays hit the electrons circling around a nucleus.
+X-rays for which such phenomena do not occur and pass straight through are transmitted X-rays.
 The areas on an image where these X-rays are present appear bright and whiter as the dose increases.
 On the other hand, attenuated areas appear darker and black.

-Strength of transmission X-rays
+Intensity of transmitted X-rays

 1. More X-rays are blocked as atomic number and density increase.